michelelizzit/phylab2.0/README.md

 It is especially useful during physics lessons because it allows every student to see the plot and download the data from their smartphones.

 The pre-built image also includes a DNS and DHCP server (dnsmasq) that allows each device to connect easily and display the chart by going to http://phy.lab/

-Software for some transmitting units we have developed (humidity, temperature, acceleration, distance, voltage and current) will be released soon.

 Software for some experiments we have developed (humidity, acceleration and voltage) has been released, it can be uploaded either on a PhyLab 2.0 module or on an Arduino board.